learn-co-curriculum/project-template-react-rails-api/README.md

 changes often to ensure that your code works equally well in production and development environments.

-To deploy, first login to your Heroku account using the Heroku CLI:
+To deploy, first log in to your Heroku account using the Heroku CLI:

 ```sh
 heroku login
 ```

-Create new Heroku app:
+Create the new Heroku app:

 ```sh
 heroku create my-app-name
 ```

-Add build for Heroku to run Rails app on Ruby and build the React app on Node:
+Add the builds for Heroku to run the Rails app on Ruby and build the React app on Node:

 ```sh
 heroku buildpacks:add heroku/nodejs --index 1